Using Educational Content to Win Over Your Ideal Customersby Gregory Ciotti Published in Off the Ground on

 This lead to an article titled Customer Service is a Two-Way Street, which was quite popular with our audience of support managers and mistreated service reps.

 Sometimes though, people’s interests don’t always match with what they discuss publicly.
 Meaning, a topic may be on people’s minds, but doesn’t have the “social currency” to be talked about on social media or in forums.
 This is where search engine marketing and keyword research can be incredibly useful.

 For instance, of all the Help Scout customers I’ve talked to, not a single one has ever mentioned wanting to learn about “skills for customer service.”
 I’ve never seen a thread on Reddit or Quora either.
 You would think that an article about which skills are important for providing great service would flop: nobody seems to be mentioning it!

-Google’s Keyword Tool (which can be found here), told me a completely different story, however: tens of thousands of people were searching for skills that could be applied to customer service!
+Google’s Keyword Tool, told me a completely different story, however: tens of thousands of people were searching for skills that could be applied to customer service!
 Is there any wonder why my article on 15 Customer Service Skills that Every Employee Needs is one of the most popular on our blog?

 This trend continued for other articles: if a search term had a high volume, it proved to be a very popular topic.
 With some basic on-page SEO, it doesn’t become overly difficult to address important topics and pick up some great search engine traffic: